-What is Seed Saving?
+What is seed saving?

 How to Save Bean Seeds

 Kids can definitely get involved with this.
 They love it!
-It’s great for fine motor skills, and it really bring the plant life cycle full circle for them.
-From planting the seed, growing the beans, eating the beans, and then saving some seeds to plant again.
-My girls are anxiously waiting to plant the seeds they harvested and saved!
+It’s great for fine motor skills, and it really brings the plant life cycle full circle for them.
+From planting the seed, growing the beans, eating the beans, and saving some seeds to plant again, they’ll see the whole cycle and have a real-life appreciation for how it all works!

 There are a few guidelines to keep in mind when saving seeds.
 They mainly involve hybrids.
-If you plant a hybrid seed, it likely won’t breed true – meaning that the seed you save from those plants may or may not produce the same exact variety of plant.
+If you plant a hybrid seed, it likely won’t breed true – meaning that the seeds you save from those plants probably won’t produce the same exact variety of plant.
 In fact, they may not even produce something you would want to eat.
 For that reason, I don’t recommend saving hybrid seeds at all.
 Instead, you should save and plant heirloom varieties since that’s not a concern with them.

 More Seed Saving Resources: